frsong/pycog/README.md

 ## Example

 The networks used to generate the figures in the paper were trained using the specifications contained in /examples/models.
-It's instructive, however, to consider an example that strips away the embellishments such as different sets of trials for gradient and validation datasets.
+For an even simpler example, consider the following:

 * TODO